TheGreenHacker/Multithreading/README.md

 # Multithreading
 Two projects as part of UCLA CS 111 Operating Systems course in which I explored race conditions and synchronization techniques in multi-threaded programs for updating a global shared variable and complex data structure (sorted linked list).
+This repo is meant to showcase my work.
+Copy at your own risk; I will not take responsibility for any penalty you may incur from cheating.